-The protection of state secrets is a complex set of measures aimed at keeping state secrets and preventing their dissemination, disclosure or use.
+The protection of state secrets is a complex set of measures aimed at safeguarding state secrets and preventing their illegal dissemination, disclosure or use.

 VDD issues the second and third category security clearances for work with state secrets, which correspond respectively the classification level secret and confidential.
 The security clearances are issued to those national or municipality authorities whose work responsibilities stipulate access to state secrets.
-In case of necessity, VDD also provides support in assessment proceedings for security clearances of first category – top secret (issued by SAB).
-In parallel, VDD conducts the eligibility assessments for industrial security certificates to be issued to businessmen.
+In case of necessity, VDD also provides support in vetting process for security clearances of first category – top secret (issued by SAB).
+In parallel, VDD conducts the verification for industrial security certificates to be issued to businessmen.
 The industrial security certificate is required for providing goods and services in the institutions related to state secrets.
+The decision about the issuance of the industrial security certificate is made by SAB.

-The following information may be recognised as a state secret:
+The following information is considered as a state secret:

 - information regarding state military potential, defence strategy and tactics, and plans for defence and mobilization;

-- information regarding the armament, communications and information systems, material and technical facilities and the acquisition of security and intelligence services;
+- information regarding the armament, communications and information systems, material and technical facilities of intelligence and security services and their purchase;

-- information regarding the layout of structures, installations, facilities and other sites significant for national security and defence, defence and evacuation plans;
+- information regarding the defence and evacuation plans, layout of structures, installations, facilities and other sites significant for national security and defence;

 - information regarding the types and amount of products manufactured for national security and defence purposes, as well as the potential of the facilities;